dsccommunity/FailoverClusterDsc/README.md

   quorum type is set to NodeMajority.
 * **`[String]` StorageAccountAccessKey** _(Write)_: The access key of the Azure storage account to use as witness.
 This parameter is required if the quorum type is set to NodeAndCloudMajority.
+The key is currently not updated if the resource is already set.

 #### Examples for xClusterQuorum